janvanzeghbroeck/Seeing-Taste/README.md

 Because of my background in the beer industry I was very exited to work with New Belgium on this project.
 A big thanks to Matt for providing the data.

-Combining this with engineering and psychology may appear like a mix-matched bag, however, Data Science perfectly marries them all.
+Combining this with my education & experiences in engineering & psychology may appear like a mix-matched bag, however, Data Science perfectly marries them all.
 How this all happen?
 Well...

 During the summer of 2015 I had the exciting opportunity to travel and work at a craft brewery in South Africa.
 There I learned about the science and math behind brewing and because of my BS in Aerospace Engineering, I started to code a GUI to aid my beer making.